- Our United Way

 Top Myths About United Way

-My gifts do not stay in my local community.
+My donation does not stay in my local community.

 Actually, nothing could be further from the truth.
 United Way is one of the most local of all national charities in terms of its governing body and operations.
 A vast majority of campaign dollars are raised in our three county service area.
-With the exception of 1% of campaign revenue that we are required to send to United Way of America, .3% of campaign revenue that we voluntarily sent to Ohio United Way, and a fraction of gifts (average of 1.3%) that donors designate to charities outside our service area, all dollars raised in our community stay in our community.
+With the exception of 1% of campaign revenue that we are required to send to United Way of Worldwide for our brand, .3% of campaign revenue that we voluntarily send to Ohio United Way, and a fraction of gifts (less than 1%) that donors designate to charities outside our service area, all dollars raised in our community stay in our community.
 For more information on national dues and our relationship to United Way Worldwide, click here.

-Too much of my gift is used for overhead and not enough gets to the charitable causes that I want to support.
+Too much of my donation is used for overhead and not enough gets to the charitable causes that I want to support.

 United Way doesn’t support what I believe in.